Actors

 - Pin to Screen - Using the button next to the actor position you can choose to pin the actor to the screen which causes it to not move as the game screen scrolls.

-- Palette Slot - Selects the desired palette slot to use for this actor, if Auto Select is selected it will decide based on the spritesheet palette and the rest of palettes on scene.
+- Palette Slot - Selects the desired palette slot to use for this actor, if Auto Select is selected it will decide based on the spritesheet palette and the rest of the palettes in the scene.

 - Direction - The start direction of the actor.